 River Valley Community College is affiliated with Phi Theta Kappa, an international honor society for two-year colleges.
-It recognizes and encourages scholarship, leadership, and service in two-year colleges.
-Invitations for membership are extended to full-time (12 semester hours) associate degree students who have achieved a 3.5 cumulative grade point average and have demonstrated leadership and service.
+It recognizes and encourages scholarship, leadership, service and fellowship in two-year colleges.
+Invitations for membership are extended to (12 semester hours) associate degree students who have accumulated 12 credit hours, have achieved a 3.5 cumulative grade point average and have demonstrated leadership and service.
 The River Valley Community College chapter is Alpha Delta Chi.